-A member of the Mulberry family, Mandarin Melon Berry is closely related to the Osage Orange
+A member of the Mulberry family, Mandarin Melon Berry is closely related to Maclura pomifera,

-and more distantly related to Mulberry, Fig, and Jackfruit.
-Seedless cultivars have recently been developed
+Osage Orange, and more distantly related to Mulberry, Fig, and Jackfruit.
+Seedless cultivars have recently

 Lifespan: At least 40 years.